mitogen-hq/mitogen/tests/README.md

 1. Enable the virtual environment we just built ``source ../venv/bin/activate``
 1. Install Mitogen in pip editable mode ``pip install -e .``
 1. Run ``test``

+# User Accounts

+A set of standard user account names are used by in the Docker container and also by Ansible's `osx_setup.yml`.

+`root`
+    In the Docker image only, the password is "rootpassword".

+`mitogen__has_sudo`
+    The login password is "has_sudo_password" and the account is capable of sudoing to root, by supplying the account password to sudo.

+`mitogen__has_sudo_pubkey`
+    The login password is "has_sudo_pubkey_password".
+Additionally
+    `tests/data/docker/mitogen__has_sudo_pubkey.key` SSH key may be used to log in.
+It can sudo the same as `mitogen__has_sudo`.

+`mitogen__has_sudo_nopw`
+    The login password is "has_sudo_nopw_password".
+It can sudo to root without supplying a password.

+`mitogen__user1` .. `mitogen__user21`
+    These accounts do not have passwords set.
+They exist to test the Ansible interpreter recycling logic.

+`mitogen__webapp`
+    A plain old account with no sudo access, used as the target for fakessh tddests.